ivan-hc/ArchImage/README.md

 # Tutorial
 This is a step-by-step tutorial on how to create an Archimage correctly.
 To write this one I tried to help a user into a comment, so I decided to publish it here too, with the same videos in real time.

-In this example I'll build "Signal", available in Arch Linux as "[signal-desktop](https://archlinux.org/packages/extra/x86_64/signal-desktop/)", in "extra" (not an AUR package.
+In this example I'll build "Signal", available in Arch Linux as "[signal-desktop](https://archlinux.org/packages/extra/x86_64/signal-desktop/)", in "extra" (not an AUR package).

 To create the basic script I'll use a standard configuration:
 1. name: signal-desktop